ajwdewit/WOFOST/README.rst

    Note that these scripts do not perform any error checking, so watch the output.

-.. note:: Some issues with compiling WOFOST:
+Some issues with compiling WOFOST:

     *  Although WOFOST7 has been written using FORTRAN77, it will not compile using the GNU FORTRAN77 compiler (g77), due to the missing SCAN() function in g77.